 Apple aficionado, huh?
-Here are 20 games you need to play on your Mac
+Here are the 20 best Mac games

 Gone Home is one of those rare games which thrusts the player in to an environment with no puzzles and no enemies and just lets them explore.
 There’s an outcome, sure, but how you get there is completely up to you and how much you explore.
 You’re a college student returning home from a year abroad and upon arriving at your family’s estate, no one is home.
 The player scavenges the house for any and all clues about where their family has gone and what they’ve done.
 You have complete control over how you find each of the game’s clues and how to piece them all together.

-With its unique style of gameplay, Gone Home will have you glued to your computer for the duration — albeit a short one — of the game.
+With its unique style of gameplay, Gone Home will have you glued to your computer from beginning to end.
 Think Bioshock without the guns or Big Daddies and with more mystery.

 Buy it now from: